-Dark currents were measured while three representative packaged detectors, the Si-based DET100A (previous generation), the Ge-based DET50B (previous generation), and the InGaAs-based DET10C, were held at 24 °C and their reverse-bias voltages were varied between 0 and 10 V. Either a battery or an external power supply, such as the DET2B Power Adapter Bundle, can be used to provide the required reverse-bias voltage.
+Dark currents were measured while three representative packaged detectors, the Si-based DET100A (previous generation), the Ge-based DET50B (previous generation), and the InGaAs-based DET10C (previous generation), were held at 24 °C and their reverse-bias voltages were varied between 0 and 10 V. Either a battery or an external power supply, such as the DET2B Power Adapter Bundle, can be used to provide the required reverse-bias voltage.
 The measurements described below were made to demonstrate the change in dark current as the voltage supplied by the battery decreases from battery drainage.